-The Natural and cultural heritage of the Ohrid Region comprises the ancient city of Ohrid has been a cultural centre of great importance for the Balkan and the Slavonic language.
+The city of Ohrid has been a cultural centre of great importance for the Balkan and the Slavonic language.
 Its churches are renowned for their frescoes and icons.
 As an episcopal city, Ohrid was an important cultural center.
 Almost all surviving churches were built by the Byzantines and by the Bulgarians.

-The lake is one of the deepest and oldest lakes in Europe.
-Its water holds many endemic species of fish, molluscs etc. The lakeshore reed beds and wetlands provide critical habitat for hundreds of thousands of wintering water birds, including rare and threatened species such as the Dalmatian Pelican, Ferruginous Duck, Swan, Spotted Eagle, and Eastern Imperial Eagle.
+The lake's water holds many endemic species of fish, molluscs etc. The lakeshore reed beds and wetlands provide critical habitat for hundreds of thousands of wintering water birds, including rare and threatened species such as the Dalmatian Pelican, Ferruginous Duck, Swan, Spotted Eagle, and Eastern Imperial Eagle.

 Map of Ohrid RegionLoad map

 Ohrid is the largest lake in Macedonia and is located southern part of the country.
 The lake is shared with Albania, but the world heritage site portion is entirely within Macedonia.